IBM-Cloud/terraform-provider-ibm/website/docs/r/cis_global_load_balancer.html.markdown

 The following attributes are exported:

 * `id` - Unique identifier for the global load balancer.
+`name` - The fully qualified name of the load balancer, e.g. "www.example.com".
 * `created_on` - The RFC3339 timestamp of when the load balancer was created.
 * `modified_on` - The RFC3339 timestamp of when the load balancer was last modified.